-- Part 5 of 5: Server-Side Handler, in which we’ll use ASP.NET Core to create a sample, lightweight web server that will be able to receive HTTP requests issued by the clients and/or feed them with push notifications through the Firebase API.
+- Part 5 of 5: Server-Side Handler, in which we'll use ASP.NET Core to create a sample, lightweight web service that will be able to receive HTTP requests issued by the clients and/or feed them with push notifications through the Firebase API.

 In this third post we'll see how we can configure the Firebase Service for Android and iOS environments.